younata/coz-e/src/build_log/chapter_5.md

 Ideally, prior to this point, you should have cut & joined your foam.
 Which I did not do.
 Instead, I placed the foam on the forms, then I used a sharpie to trace the outside curve (the non-straight edge).
 After, I cut the foam along traced lines, then sanded it smooth.
 Which worked, but was annoying.
 Afterwards, I then joined the foam panels together in-place on the forms.
 Which, again.
 I should have done that on a flat surface, but I didn't really have one available.
 It worked out, but just took longer and more effort than it should have been.

 Once you have the foam put together, you're supposed to secure it directly to the forms using 5-minute epoxy.
 People have had issue with the foam tearing upon removal.
 I thought I'd be clever by applying painters tape to both the form and the foam, then applying 5-minute epoxy between the painters tape.
 Except the painters tape did not actually adhere to the foam.
-Perhaps stickier tape on the foam might work better?
-After noticing this failure, I ended for the day.
+The next day, I came back and used masking tape, which worked immensely better.

+Once I had the foam secured, I started cutting the side spacers.
+These spacers are 3/4" low-density last-a-foam that are supposed to to be micro'd to the top, bottom and aft edges of each side panel.
+Unlike the high-density last-a-foam used in F-22, F-28 and the instrument panel from chapter 4, this low-density stuff cuts very easily with a utility knife.

 ## Log